Outdoor Fun

 The Grand Galvez and Spa

 The weekend brunch is tops in the Houston area.
-The elegant public rooms evoke the timeless charm from another era.
+The elegant public rooms evoke the timeless charm of another era.
 And don’t forget the ghost tour.

 Located at 2024 Seawall Blvd.